AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 #### A Simple `.gitattributes` Config

-The following `.gitattributes` config normalizes line endings to `LF` for all text files checked into Git's index while leaving local line endings untouched:
+The following `.gitattributes` config normalizes line endings to `LF` for all text files checked into your repo while leaving local line endings untouched in the working tree:

 ```bash {data-file=".gitattributes" data-copyable=true}
 * text=auto